 CONTRACTOR will provide annual TB and Hepatitis B testing for Sheriff's Office and Probation department custodial employees if requested by the County.
 We will continue to provide labor, materials and documentation of test results.
-County will provide the PPD and Hepatitis B solution, and maintain the record keeping system and coordinate scheduling with the CONTRACTOR's Program Manager.
+County will provide the PPD and Hepatitis B solution, and maintain the record keeping system and coordinate scheduling with the program manager.